a-b-street/abstreet/docs/development.md

 Use https://github.com/joeyespo/grip to render.
 Doesn't seem to work with the graphviz image.

-https://github.com/ekalinin/github-markdown-toc for table of contents
+https://github.com/ekalinin/github-markdown-toc for table of contents (stashed in ~/Downloads/gh-md-toc)

 ## Videos